 For political and economic reasons, North Korea seems to be trying to accede to various international human rights regimes gradually, fulfill minimum obligations under the international human rights covenants to which it is a party, and voluntarily participate in international human rights forums and educational programs.
 It is also attempting to deflect various international criticisms by participating in dialogues and seminars hosted by various regional organizations, including the European Union (EU).
 North Korea's participation in international forums and hosting human rights seminars, of course, would not necessarily contribute to any realistic improvement of human rights in North Korea.
 But, it is at least possible to expect that North Korea will actively participate in international human rights regimes, since North Korea seems to regard such activities as effective diplomacy and doing so would help deflect direct criticisms of the international community.

-In fact, North Korea is working hard to become a member of the UN Human Rights Committee in 2004.21) It is highly unlikely that North Korea's human rights diplomacy will have any positive effects on its domestic human rights situation.
+North Korea had expressed, but soon withdrew, its intention to sit on the UN Human Rights Committee in 2004.21) In fact, North Korea experienced a serious setback in the field of human rights when the 59th UN Human Rights Committee meeting in 2003 adopted a resolution on the North Korean human rights situation.
+It is highly doubtful if its active human rights diplomacy abroad will have any remedial impact on its domestic human rights situation.
 The fact that partial institutional improvements are being made under international pressures is a welcome development, but possibilities of implementing such improvements or other changes appear to be minimal in reality.